-The availability of public access to the coastal zone to the public from Gualala to Jenner is quite varied.
-Some large sections of the coastline and upland areas of the coastal zone are open to the public, including Gualala Point Regional Park, Salt Point State Park, Fort Ross Historic State Park, and North Jenner Beach.
-At other large sections of the coast public access is limited, including in the area of Stewarts Point, Timber Cove Subdivision, High Cliffs, and The Sea Ranch community.
+The availability of public access to the Coastal Zone from Gualala to Jenner is quite varied.
+Some large sections of the coastline and upland areas of the Coastal Zone are open to the public, including Gualala Point Regional Park, Salt Point State Park, Fort Ross Historic State Park, and North Jenner Beach.
+At other large sections of the coast public access is limited, including in the area of Stewarts Point, Timber Cove, High Cliffs, and The Sea Ranch community.